Shen-Group/DefiNet/README.md

 ### Predicting the Relaxed Structures
 To predict relaxed structures and save them as .cif files:
 - `python predict_relaxed_structure.py --data_root your_data_path/high_density_defects --materials MoS2_500 --unit_cell_fname MoS2.cif --model_path your_model_path/model.pt`

-## Citation
-If you find the DefiNet beneficial for your research, please include a citation to our paper.
-You can reference it as follows:<br>